 Walmart (WMT) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the world's largest retailer had gained 4.06% over the past month.
-This has outpaced the Retail-Wholesale sector's loss of 2.8% and the S&P 500's gain of 3.11% in that time.
+Heading into today, shares of the world's largest retailer had gained 2.49% over the past month, outpacing the Retail-Wholesale sector's gain of 1.08% and lagging the S&P 500's gain of 5.72% in that time.

-Walmart will be looking to display strength as it nears its next earnings release, which is expected to be February 17, 2022.
-In that report, analysts expect Walmart to post earnings of $1.49 per share.
-This would mark year-over-year growth of 7.19%.
+Investors will be hoping for strength from Walmart as it approaches its next earnings release, which is expected to be February 17, 2022.
+On that day, Walmart is projected to report earnings of $1.49 per share, which would represent year-over-year growth of 7.19%.
 Our most recent consensus estimate is calling for quarterly revenue of $150.84 billion, down 0.81% from the year-ago period.

 WMT's full-year Zacks Consensus Estimates are calling for earnings of $6.41 per share and revenue of $571.23 billion.
 These results would represent year-over-year changes of +16.97% and +2.16%, respectively.

-It is also important to note the recent changes to analyst estimates for Walmart.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Walmart.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.16% higher.
-Walmart is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Walmart is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Walmart is currently trading at a Forward P/E ratio of 22.26.
-This valuation marks a premium compared to its industry's average Forward P/E of 12.79.
+Looking at its valuation, Walmart is holding a Forward P/E ratio of 22.15.
+For comparison, its industry has an average Forward P/E of 13.21, which means Walmart is trading at a premium to the group.

-Meanwhile, WMT's PEG ratio is currently 4.05.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-WMT's industry had an average PEG ratio of 1.19 as of yesterday's close.
+Meanwhile, WMT's PEG ratio is currently 4.03.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Retail - Supermarkets was holding an average PEG ratio of 1.21 at yesterday's closing price.

 The Retail - Supermarkets industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 48, which puts it in the top 19% of all 250+ industries.
+This group has a Zacks Industry Rank of 31, putting it in the top 13% of all 250+ industries.

 Click to get this free report